-13 http://www.legislation.govt.nz/act/public/1982/0156/latest/whole.html#whole that attributed some other mandate received some privileges such as plane tickets, material and VIP football tickets from some enterprises.
+Those mandates concerned IT systems within the unemployment insurance.
+The SECO should have opened a conventional procedure, as required by law, in order to attribute those mandates.
+In addition to those mandates randomly attributed, some other dysfunctions emerged.
+The civil servant who attributed some of these mandates received privileges such as plane tickets, material and VIP football tickets from the enterprises.
 It was then revealed that this very same person gave advices to the various enterprises about how the offers should be drafted and where the flaws of some offers were internally identified.
 He also promoted strategies to produce false bills when the contracts were obtained.
-He finally promised to give confidential pieces of information about similar contracts that were entrusted to other companies by a different office16.
+He finally promised to give confidential pieces of information about similar contracts that were entrusted to other companies by a different office18.